 When it comes to American vs. British spelling, whichever one gets there first wins.
 That's why we have Colour-Coded for Your Convenience and Color-Coded Elements on Main, while the other spelling gets redirect status.
 Please don't "correct" American or British spelling on any page you see.

 Don't forget to double check a trope before you add it to a page.
 It might not be what it sounds like, or the definition may have shifted since the last time you read it.

 We encourage people to fix minor problems they see themselves.
 If you see a bad example, bad formatting, an index a trope really should be on, a sister trope that isn't mentioned, or some other small problem with any page, please feel free to fix it.
 And by fix it, we mean fix it directly, not add a sub-bullet correcting it.

-It is perfectly permissible to namespace a work page, soft or hard split example lists on work pages, folderize or namespace example lists on trope pages, create redirects, or wholesale remove examples that are incorrect or violate a wiki policy like Zero-Context Example without anyone's permission, although you should leave an edit reason and note on the discussion page.
+It is perfectly permissible to namespace a work page, soft or hard split example lists on work pages, folderize or namespace example lists on trope pages, or create redirects without anyone's permission, although you should leave an edit reason and note on the discussion page.

 Major changes, such as redefining a trope, renaming it, removing all or most of the examples, cutting it, merging it with another trope, or splitting it into multiple tropes needs a general consensus to go forward.
 Please take issues of that nature to the Trope Repair Shop rather than attempting the fix yourself.

 Crowners are our voting system.
 The name is an Artifact Title from when they were used to determine a Crowning Moment Of Awesome, but they never really took off for that purpose.
 We use them any time we need to get a consensus, usually for picking an image or deciding how to fix a trope that seems broken.
 Please see the How Crowners Work page for more information on this process.